mdkamran-stack/Devops_interview-question-asked_2025/Starting_AWS_project.md

  1: Provider > Its telling where to create resource aws/azure
  2: Resource > Says which resource want to create eg: EC2,S3 bucket.
- 3: Varible block > basically pass varibales to actual terrafom file.
+ 3: Varible file > basically pass varibales to actual terrafom file.
  4: output.tf > what output you want to see if its successful.